RadBall: Benefits over existing technology

 A number of alternative technologies and approaches do exist ranging from the use of GM based detectors mounted on a manipulator and moved around a radioactive cell to heavily shielded and collimated gamma-based camera.
 The technology tested here does have a number of advantages over the aforementioned.
 With regards to the GM / manipulator approach, the technology has directional awareness, an ability to distinguish separate sources which are in close proximity, there is no need for a power or data umbilical and the technology can be used in areas where a manipulator is not present.
 With regards to the heavily collimated gamma camera technology, the technology also has a number of advantages including a much more compact size, less weight, no power and data umbilical as well as offering a lower financial risk should the equipment become contaminated.

 Deployment history

-The technology has been successfully deployed a number of times throughout the USA and the UK as described below.
+The technology has been successfully deployed a number of times throughout the US and the UK as described below.